|

 J

-against other dry flies on a well stocked chalkstream.
-The authors are
+flies on a well stocked chalkstream.
+The authors are cordially

-cordially invited to replicate their findings on a population of
+invited to replicate their findings on a population of wild

 - Rim Chung's website with tying instructions